xfffrank/Kaggle-CommonLit-Readability-6th-Place-Solution/README.md

 * Use `GPR_inference.py` in the `inference` folder to run inference with the trained models.

 ## License
-* All of our solution code are open-sourced under the Apache 2.0 license.
+* All of our solution code is open-sourced under the MIT license as stated in the [competition rules](https://www.kaggle.com/c/commonlitreadabilityprize/rules).